A few days ago I began the process of removing W3 Total Cache from all my blogs

-Quick Cache WP Super Cache.
+.
 Why, you might wonder, would I do that.
-The simple answer is that W3 Total Cache conflicted one too many times with other plugins.
-I’m getting old and tired and I’m fast coming over to the idea that if a plugin’s too much hassle to setup then it shouldn’t call itself a plugin so much as it should call itself a nail in sanity’s coffin.
+The simple answer is that W3 Total Cache crashed my sites.
+The plugin conflicted one too many times with other plugins and I’m getting old and tired and I’m fast coming over to the idea that if a plugin is too much hassle to setup then it shouldn’t call itself a plugin so much as it should call itself a nail in sanity’s coffin.

 - Disable all caching